Checklist: Client/Standby cannot establish a reliable connection with Service Engine Server

 You can also find LOG files in SIC in 'Platform > Versions > Version XXXX > Directories > LogDirectory' folder.

-- Time synchronization is configured and working.
+18. Time synchronization of all computer clocks is configured and working.

-- Time difference between computers is shorter than five seconds.
+2. Time difference between computers is shorter than five (5) seconds.

 By default, zenon Time Synchronization is enabled in all computers in zenon network.
+This must be disabled in redundant Network with a non-dominant server, use external time source instead.

 For this, in [NETZ] section in zenon configuration file (zenon6.ini) (path: %CD_SYSTEM) add the line 'TIMESYNCH=0' .